 Your investment in Creative Cloud for enterprise realizes its true potential when you use it to manage your assets, and enable collaboration and sharing among users.
 Storage is a core component of this Creative Cloud offering that ensures users have access to assets and related services always.

 Using Creative Cloud for enterprise, end users can store files on Creative Cloud, safely and securely.
 Users can also share files and collaborate with others.
 Files are accessible to users via the Creative Cloud website, Creative Cloud desktop app, and Creative Cloud mobile app.
 Users can also use a growing list of mobile apps, such as Adobe Illustrator Draw and Photoshop Mix.
-Storage is available with Creative Cloud for enterprise if it's a part of your organization's agreement with Adobe.

 The Creative Cloud for enterprise Term License Agreement (ETLA) governs the storage entitlement, if applicable.
 The amount of storage is specified in the contract and Adobe configures it when your organization's account is set up.
 If storage and services are disabled, users are denied access when they try to use storage and services.

 You can even select restrictive Asset Settings that limit employees from using specific sharing features within Creative Cloud and Document Cloud.

 To upgrade your membership to include storage and services, contact your Adobe Account Manager.

 Assign product profiles

 To be entitled to use a product or a service, users have to be part of a product profile.
 A product profile also determines the storage eligibility for its users.
 Use the Admin Console to associate memberships that include storage and services, with the product profiles in your organization.

 For related information on managing product profiles, see Manage products and profiles.